Balarambehera123/StreamVID/README.md

-# StreamVID
-A video streaming application which uses Youtube API for fetching videos and content details.....made using React JS, NodeJS and tailwind
+# Build and Deploy a Modern video streaming Application in React JS with Material UI 5